Uncovering Trends in Email Breaches

 The Role-Based Emails Most Likely to Appear in a Breach

-Email addresses like info@ or admin@ often serve as general accounts for businesses.
+Email addresses like [email protected] or [email protected] often serve as general accounts for businesses.
 Normally, multiple people within an organization have access to them on a regular basis.
 Does this make them more likely to appear in a breach?

 Overall, 62% of emails that include one of these job titles or categories experienced a breach, compared to 70% of those that do not contain a job title.

-The role-based email addresses support@ and admin@ saw the lowest percentage of breached emails, both below 25%.
-The role-based email with the highest percentage of breached emails was admissions@ with 90% of emails breached.
+The role-based email addresses [email protected] and [email protected] saw the lowest percentage of breached emails, both below 25%.
+The role-based email with the highest percentage of breached emails was [email protected] with 90% of emails breached.

 The Presence of Numbers in an Email Address